TedGoas/Dante/site/blog/2020-08-19-design-in-google-docs.md

 Do you have a similar process?
 Does your doc look a little different?
 I’d love to trade notes! <a href="https://twitter.com/TedGoas">Ping me on twitter</a> or <a href="/contact/">send me an email</a>.

+---

+Thanks to [Vicky Cheng](https://www.vickyrycheng.com/) for feedback on early drafts of this article.

 Also posted [on Medium](https://medium.com/@tedgoas/all-design-projects-should-start-in-a-google-doc-20ad24f75a8c).